Auxilia-tech/pyDICOS/README.md

 dcswrite(tdr, "SimpleTDR/SimpleTDR_2.dcs")
 ```

-✨ NEW ✨ : refer to [our notebook](notebooks/tutorial.ipynb) tutorial for instructions and examples to change an object main attribute.
+Refer to [our notebook](notebooks/tutorial.ipynb) tutorial for instructions and examples to change an object main attribute.

 ### Advanced usage